 Or if you wish to discuss the sheepskins Owen Barry select in any further depth, please contact us here at the factory.

-Leathers that we use at Owen Barry
+About the leathers that we use at Owen Barry

-Without these experts the skins from the food industry would be pretty ugly and virtually all would go into land fill, but nowadays WITHOUT the use of any heavy or dirty chemicals our tannery specialists are able to turn an ugly waste product into something that is beautiful, comfortable, practical, bio degradable and much sought after; in the case of leather, it is used in everyday situations the world over, for example, remember natures thermostat is the reason you can sit on a leather aircraft seat and feel "comfortable" on a long haul flight, without our leather technicians this waste product would be just that "wasted".
+Without these experts, the skins from the food industry would be pretty ugly and virtually all would go into landfill, but nowadays WITHOUT the use of any heavy or dirty chemicals our tannery specialists are able to turn an ugly waste product into something that is beautiful, comfortable, practical, biodegradable and much sought after; in the case of leather, it is used in everyday situations the world over, for example, remember natures thermostat is the reason you can sit on a leather aircraft seat and feel "comfortable" on a long haul flight, without our leather technicians this waste product would be just that "wasted".

-For Owen Barry handbags, travel goods, small leather goods & accessories collection together with our lifestyle, cowhide and leather rug & beanbag collection - our main resource is virtually 100% cow skin, whether left with the hair on the hide or tanned with a suede or leather finish these cowskins are 100% a bi-product from the meat industry.
+For Owen Barry handbags, travel goods, small leather goods & accessories collection together with our lifestyle, cowhide and leather rug & beanbag collection - our main resource is virtually 100% cow skin, whether left with the hair on the hide or tanned with a suede or leather finish these cowskins are 100% a by-product from the meat industry.

-The hides that we use are chosen especially with the end purpose of the product in mind, for example with OB handbags we want strong but supple, tactile, lightweight skins, whereas our purses are hand cut from heavier more rigid leather and the rugs, aprons and beanbags - need to be pretty tough to withstand all what life is going to chuck at them !
+The hides that we use are chosen especially with the end purpose of the product in mind, for example with OB handbags we want strong but supple, tactile, lightweight skins, whereas our purses are hand-cut from heavier more rigid leather and the rugs, aprons and beanbags - need to be pretty tough to withstand all what life is going to chuck at them!